BabaKiueria: Production

 Much of Babakiueria was filmed on location, including the Anzac March and the 'Ritual of Violence' (AFL Game).
 It was screened in the Australian Museum for many years.

 Impact and reception

-Babakiueria has been used at times to educate police officers.

 After it was screened at the Message Sticks Festival in Sydney in 2012, Mahjid Heath noted that "issues we were struggling with in the early 80s are still relevant and still define the political and national discourses today".